docnetwork/api/chapters/06-tags.md

  - `deactivated` Timestamp of when the tag was deactivated.
 Deactivated tags will not appear in reports.

 ## Routes
+Note that the `{tagID}` used in these routes is the ID of the profile tag instance, not the group tag.
+This is the `id` property on each object returned by the `GET /{profileID}/tags` route.
 ```
 GET /organizations/{orgID}/profiles/{profileID}/tags
 POST /organizations/{orgID}/profiles/{profileID}/tags